zaaarf/lillero-processor/README.md

 ### Hybrid setups
 Sometimes, you may want to manually write IInjectors yourself in a project which also uses the processor.
-In these cases, you don't want to create the service provider (the `META-INF/services/ftbsc.lll.IInjector` file) yourself, to void conflicts.
+In these cases, you don't want to create the service provider (the `META-INF/services/ftbsc.lll.IInjector` file) yourself, to avoid conflicts.
 Simply add the annotation `@RegisterBareInjector` on top of the IInjector class(es) you wrote.

 ### Obfuscation support
 You may pass a mappings file to the processor by adding this to your `build.gradle`: